Lynn Vidler, Dean

 Members of the UCCS, CU, Colorado Springs, and national and international community contribute to and participate in our programs.
 We are shaping the national discourse around diversity and contributing to the development of best practices.

 In addition to our campus small grants program, and our presentations, films and events throughout the year, our programs include:

 - The Knapsack Institute: Transforming Teaching and Learning, an annual three-day intensive workshop that provides participants with the tools and strategies needed to build inclusive environments, whether in K-16 classrooms, organizations, institutions, non-profits or corporations.
+Our curriculum changes each year to address the most pressing issues we face.
 Participants come from around the nation to engage in challenging dialogues around inequity, privilege and inclusion, informed by best practices and the latest research.
 Find more information at www.uccs.edu/knapsack.

 UCCS Center of the University of Colorado BioFrontiers Institute